 While a recent elegant work has shown that multidimensional fee mechanisms may be slower to converge to a steady state~\cite{kiayias2025one}, the proof relies on a very strict assumption.
 Intuitively, the assumption boils down to considering very different convergence time distributions for single- and multi- dimensional mechanisms.
 In more detail, it is assumed that the difference between the distribution of convergence times of a single dimensional mechanism and of any given single resource of a multidimensional mechanism is upper-bounded by a single parameter.
 Thus, given enough resources, one is likely to sample a ``bad'' relative convergence time.

-Now, we present a concrete counter-example highlighting the issues with the result of~\cite{kiayias2025one}. \begin{proposition} Given a set of resources, a sequence of transactions representing stable demand for each resource induces divergent and oscillatory behavior for a single-dimensional mechanism, while a multidimensional mechanism remains stable. \end{proposition} \begin{proof} We begin by fixing some multidimensional fee mechanism.
-The most reasonable single-dimensional ``analog'' for the multidimensional mechanism would set its gas limit to be equal to the lowest limit of any single resource of the multidimensional mechanism.
-To see why, note that any lower limit in the single-dimensional case would not make full use of the block-time, while any higher limit would result in easy-to-execute attacks.
+Now, we present a concrete counter-example highlighting the issues with the result of~\cite{kiayias2025one}. \begin{proposition} A sequence of transactions representing stable demand for each individual resource induces divergent and oscillatory behavior for a single-dimensional mechanism, while a multidimensional mechanism remains stable. \end{proposition} \begin{proof} We begin by fixing some multidimensional fee mechanism.
+The most reasonable single-dimensional ``analog'' for the multidimensional mechanism would set its gas limit to equal the lowest limit of any single resource of the multidimensional mechanism.
+To see why, note that a lower limit in the single-dimensional case does not make full use of the block-time, and higher limits result in easy-to-execute attacks.

 Next, consider a sequence of transactions such that for each block, the mempool receives a number of transactions which equals the number of resources.
 Each of these transactions consumes exactly a single resource, where the amount that is consumed equals exactly the ``target'' amount of the resource.
 In the multidimensional world, this means that the prices would remain stable.
-The multidimensional case is thus trivially faster to converge. \end{proof} \AY{The result and proof require formalization, e.g., a proper definition of the mechanism (EIP1559), and also writing down the concrete transactions (rather than the current informal description).}
+The multidimensional case is thus trivially faster to converge. \end{proof}

 Moreover, it is unclear if convergence time is an appropriate benchmark.
 In fact, we devise a sequence of transactions where the ``bad'' outcome is for a mechanism to remain stable, as that indicates ignorance of the market's demand dynamics.
 Then, while a multidimensional mechanism would constantly be in flux, this is the \emph{desired} behavior, stemming from a reaction to fine-grained changes in demand which the single-dimensional mechanism is ignorant of.